 - FACT: In China, whooping cough is known as the “cough of 100 days” due to the prolonged, dry cough that is experienced by infected individuals.

 - FACT: Whooping cough can be difficult to diagnose because early symptoms may appear like the common cold or bronchitis.

 - FACT: Whooping cough causes coughing spells that can affect breathing, eating, and sleeping.
 It can even lead to cracked ribs and hospitalization.

 - FACT: Whooping cough can cause coughing spells that may continue for 10 weeks or longer.
 Sometimes a “whoop” sound occurs while gasping for breath after a bad coughing spell; however, the classic “whoop” may not be present due to milder disease, especially in adults who have been previously vaccinated.

 - FACT: Many cases of whooping cough are not diagnosed or reported.
-While 48,227 cases of whooping cough were reported to CDC in 2012, experts estimate the true number to be much higher.
+While nearly 19,000 cases of whooping cough were reported to CDC in 2017, experts estimate the true number to be much higher.

 - FACT: Older siblings, parents, and grandparents are often the source of whooping cough in babies, who have the highest rates of whooping cough-related death.

 A mom talks about her daughter’s illness and the importance of adult vaccination